Talking with Family Members About Bankruptcy

 Bankruptcy has countless benefits you can highlight to your family to help them understand why this is a positive choice.
 For example, bankruptcy:

-Young children especially can think bankruptcy means losing everything.
-Reassure them that you will still keep your home, and that you will be able to feed, clothe, and take care of them.
+Children and teens especially can easily get the wrong idea of what bankruptcy means.
+You may not need to tell young children anything, but older children often benefit from honesty.
+Reassure them that you will still keep your home, and that you will be able to take care of them.
 Bankruptcy doesn’t have to mean losing a sense of safety.

 5. Focus on the future